DALLAS (AP) — Military service changed the Dallas gunman from an extrovert into a hermit, his parents said in an interview excerpt published Monday.

 “In his case, it was apparently so egregious, it was not just the act itself,” Glendening told The Associated Press.
 “I’m sure that this guy was the black sheep of his unit.”

 According to a court filing, the victim said she wanted Johnson to “receive mental help,” and sought a protective order to keep him away from her and her family.
 Johnson was ordered to avoid all contact with her.
+It was unclear whether Johnson ever received counseling.

 The shootings just a few blocks from where President John F. Kennedy was slain in 1963 marked the deadliest day for U.S. law enforcement since the Sept.
 11, 2001, terrorist attacks.